Disclaimer

 Editorial analysis

-Some pages on PlantingCalc include original editorial analysis — for example, plain-language explainers for each growing zone, commentary on how a specific calculator should be used in practice, and discussion of common failure modes.
+Some pages on PlantingCalc include original editorial analysis.
+For example, plain-language explainers for each growing zone, commentary on how a specific calculator should be used in practice, and discussion of common failure modes.
 Those sections represent our own interpretation of the underlying data at the time of writing and are clearly separated from the raw calculator outputs.
 They are not pronouncements from USDA, NOAA, or any university extension.

 Errors and corrections